kitsonk/hokan/README.md

 Please refer to the documentation for each of the modules for specifics of their usage:

-* [LocalStorage](docs/LocalStorage.md) - An Dojo Store API interface to DOM Storage's localStorage
+* [LocalStorage](docs/LocalStorage.md) - A Dojo Store API interface to DOM Storage's localStorage
+* [IndexedDB](docs/IndexedDB.md) - A Dojo Store API interface to IndexedDB
+* [idbQueryEngine](docs/idbQueryEngine.md) - A Dojo Store API query engine that supports querying IndexedDB cursors
 * [util](docs/util.md) - Utility functions for *hokan*

 ## Testing